 Strengths and Weaknesses

-The following table summarizes the strengths and weaknesses of Ur-Energy Inc. (URG) and Uranium Royalty Corp.
-(UROY), based on their most recent performance metrics.
+The table below summarizes the key strengths and weaknesses of Ur-Energy Inc. (URG) and Uranium Royalty Corp.
+(UROY) based on diversification, profitability, innovation, global presence, and market share as of 2026.

 CriterionUr-Energy Inc. (URG)Uranium Royalty Corp.
 (UROY)